ae-96/Topology_API/README.md

 --> All function requirements acheieved and tested as illustrated in test.java

 --> Implementation is done in an object-oriented manner :

      the project consist of 3 classes :

-        - Topologylist : to store all topologies and provide the interface to the required APIs
+        - Topologylist : to store all topologies and provide the interface to the required APIs.

         - Topology :  represent any topology and each  topology must has an ID and a list of components

-        - Component : represents any component as JSONObject and can be easily modified to get anyinformation about any type of component
+        - Component : represents any component as JSONObject and can be easily modified to get anyinformation about any type of component.

 --> Java is used because in java it is so easy to deal with JSON files and is very helpful to implement in an object-oriented manner